Duke-LeTran/ubuntu_setup/notes_unix/mounting_drives.md

 ## Credentials
 Create a credentials file at `~/.config/win/.winauth`.
+Make sure you set the permissions to `600`.

 ```
 username=yourusername